-The membership committee actively seeks new members to our congregation by welcoming them at Shabbat Services, at all of our community events including Israel Fest, and sponsoring activities at Temple attractive to new members.
+The membership committee actively seeks new members to our congregation by welcoming them at Shabbat Services, at all of our community events and activities at TBS.

 There is literature displayed in our social hall for activities and new member information.